-The World Wide Web Consortium (W3C) sets the main international standards for the World Wide Web and its accessibility.
-W3C created the Web Content Accessibility Guidelines (WCAG 2.0) which are similar to Section 508, but on an international level.
-WCAG 2.0 requires specific techniques for compliance and is more current than Section 508.
-Most institutions are encouraged by the ADA to have a level of compliance equal to or greater than “AA”.
+The World Wide Web Consortium (W3C) sets international standards for the World Wide Web and its accessibility.
+To this end, the W3C created the Web Content Accessibility Guidelines (WCAG 2.1).
+WCAG is similar to Section 508, but it applies internationally.
+WCAG gives specific technical information about how to implement each part of the guideline.

-Here is a quick overview of what WCAG 2.0 deems important for accessible design (source: https://www.w3.org/):
+Here is an overview of what WCAG 2.1 deems important for accessible design (source: https://www.w3.org/):